pcal43/mob-filter/docs/simple-configuration.md

 minecraft:silverfish
 ```

-If the doesn't exist, an empty placeholder file will be generated the first
+If the file doesn't exist, an empty placeholder file will be generated the
-time you start minecraft with mob-filter installed.
+first time you start minecraft with mob-filter installed.
+You can then edit
+the file and restart your world for the changes to take effect.

 ## Wildcards